BlueDB/BlueDB/DEVGUIDE.md

 Rollups are treated like any other write.

 Rollups must be idempotent so that BlueDB can recover if there is a crash in the middle of a rollup.

+# Iterators

+BlueDB uses iterators a lot.

+The iterators handle all of the complexity of figuring out which segments to read/write to and which chunks in those segments to read, and reading and deserializing the objects in that chunk.

+A StreamingWriter or a Query can lean on those iterators to do all that and just focus on their own job.

 # Temporary Files